-There are two different types of organ donation in Australia: living donation and deceased donation.
+There are two different types of organ donation in Australia: Living donation and deceased donation.
 Being a living donor usually involves donating a kidney or partial liver to a relative or close friend in need.
-While being a deceased donor refers to the donation of vital organs or tissues after you have died.
-This is the more common form of organ donation and the one we’ll be talking about in depth in this blog post.
+In contrast, being a deceased donor refers to organ and tissue donation after you have died.

 The following organs can be donated after you die: